You are hereHome › Zero Waste › Safe Handling of Toxic Products › Recycling and Managing Toxic Products for Residents ›

 Neighborhood Drop-off Sites

-Use our simple tool - RecycleWhere? - to find convenient drop off locations near you for:
+Use RecycleWhere to find convenient drop off locations near you for the following items:

 - What happens to all that paint?
 Look here